-Ever wonder why the governments spends so much money on creating those tiny little ridges along the edges of a coin?
-Wouldn’t it be easier and cheaper to build a plain one?
-Of course, it might save some money to make the edges smooth.
-However, there is a very practical reason for putting this ridges on coins.
+Did you notice the ridges on the edges of some coins?
+Ever wonder why government treasuries spends so much money on creating those tiny little ridges?
+Wouldn’t it be easier and cheaper to build a smooth one?
+Of course, the Treasury might save some money to make the edges smooth.
+However, the U.S. Treasury has a very old and very practical reason for putting ridges on coins.

-The story goes back to 1792 when the Coinage Act declared that gold eagles, half eagles and quarter eagles ($10, $5 and $2.50 coins respectively) would be made of their face value in gold.
-The dollar, half-dollar, quarter dollar, dime and half-dime coins were to be manufactured of their value in silver.
-And the cent and half-cent coins were to be made of copper.
-The edges of these coins were smooth.
+The U.S. dollar, half-dollar, quarter dollar, dime and half-dime coins were to be manufactured of their value in silver.
+Also, the cent and half-cent coins were to be made of copper.
+The edges of all of these coins were smooth.